 Source: PMC6471376

-Summary: Research examining L-Carnitine’s biochemical roles in mitochondrial β-oxidation, acetyl-CoA buffering, and cellular energy homeostasis across tissue types in preclinical models.
+Summary: Research examines L-Carnitine’s biochemical roles in mitochondrial beta-oxidation, acetyl-CoA buffering, and cellular energy homeostasis across preclinical models.